darklife/darkriscv/README.md

 2-stage pipeline, in special because the better distribuition of the logic between the decode and execute stages.

-With some expensive and weird optimizations, is possible increase the performance by around 10% at cost of an increase of 50% in the logic.
-After lots of tests, I found that the two most problematic paths are the RMDATA path and the LDATA path.
-The RMDATA reorder incresed the performance with minimal impact in the logic size, but is not the case in the LDATA, by this way I included an option __FASTER__ in the core.
-When enabled, the logic uses around 1500LUTs and the performnce increases by 10%, but I found no logic explanation about this.
+Currently, the most expensive path in the Spartan-6 is the address bus for the data side of the core (connected to RAM and peripherals).
+The problem regards to the fact that the following acions must be done in a single clock:

+- generate the DADDR[31:0] = REG[SPTR][31:0]+EXTSIG(IMM[11:0])
+- generate the BE[3:0] according to the operand size and DADDR[1:0]

+In the case of read operation, the DATAI path includes also a small mux in order to separate RAM and peripheral buses, as well separate the diferent peripherals, which means that the path increases as long the number of peripherals and the complexity increases.

-Of course, this best performance setup uses a 3-state pipeline and a single-clock phase (posedge) in the entire logic, in a way that the 2-stage pipeline and dual-clock phase will be kept only for reference.
+Of course, the best performance setup uses a 3-state pipeline and a single-clock phase (posedge) in the entire logic, in a way that the 2-stage pipeline and dual-clock phase will be kept only for reference.